 Ayutthaya is one of Thailand’s most treasured historical sites.

-Visitors can wander through the sprawling archaeological park, located 45 minutes to an hour away from Bangkok.
+Spend some time wandering through the sprawling archaeological park, located 45 minutes to an hour away from Bangkok.

 River Cruise